Special educational needs & Disabilities (SEND) report Dec 2017

 If my child has SEND who will be involved?

-- Before any SEND are identified your child’s class teacher will first make sure your child’s learning is suited to them and will adapt the way learning is approached before seeing the SENCO (see below) about the need for anything additional.
-If SEND is identified, you will be asked to work alongside them in the setting of targets for their learning.
-They will use any strategies, equipment or approaches identified as helpful to your child’s progress and liaise with Teaching Assistants about the progress of your child in class and with any intervention work they are doing with Your child’s views will also be a part of this process.
+- Before any SEND are identified your child’s class teacher will make sure your child’s learning is suited to them.
+They will adapt the way learning is approached and supported before seeing the SENCO (see below) about the need for anything additional.
+If SEND is identified, you will be asked for your views in the setting of targets for their learning.
+Staff will use any strategies, equipment or approaches identified as helpful to your child’s progress.
+Class Teachers and Teaching Assistants work together on the progress of your child, which may include interventions or one to one work.
+Your child’s views will also be a part of this process, if possible.

-- The Special Educational Needs Coordinator, Mrs Cornick will help the class teacher in identifying children with SEND and advise on what else can be tried within the classroom.
+- The Special Educational Needs Coordinator, Mrs Khan will help the class teacher in identifying children with SEND and advise on what else can be tried within the classroom.
 Once children are identified, the Senco will then liaise with school staff and help with setting appropriate targets and choosing suitable interventions to help your child make progress.
-Mrs Cornick also coordinates the intervention from outside agencies such as Educational Psychology or a Child’s Therapist such as a Speech and Language Therapist.
-You will be contacted regarding outside agency involvement and the outcome of
+Mrs Khan also coordinates the involvement of outside agencies such as Educational Psychology or a Child’s Therapist such as a Speech and Language Therapist.
+You will be contacted regarding outside agency involvement and the outcome of their work.

 How do we involve parents/carers in identifying SEN and planning for the best outcomes?

-- We will ask you to work alongside us in the setting of targets to support your child’s You will also be involved in monitoring your child’s progress in termly review meetings with the class teacher and any other relevant members of staff.
+- We will ask you to share your views in the setting of targets.
+You will also be involved in monitoring your child’s progress in termly review meetings with the class teacher and any other relevant members of staff.

 How do we adapt the curriculum so that we meet the needs of all children?

 - All teachers deliver high quality teaching and have high expectations of all the children in the class.
-Lessons are planned to match the needs of specific groups of children, making them easier or more challenging so that every child is able to learn at their own pace and in their own way.
-We will provide additional resources as required or as recommended by a SEND
+Lessons are planned to match the needs of individuals or specific groups of children, making them easier or more challenging so that every child is able to learn at their own pace and in their own way.
+We will provide additional resources as required or as recommended.

 - We have trained staff so that we are able to adapt to a range of SEND - specific learning difficulties, including dyslexia, (SpLD); autistic spectrum disorder (ASD); speech, language and communication needs (SLCN); and social, emotional and mental health difficulties.

-- Most of the current staff have received training in dyslexia, sensory issues and Level 1 training in Autism from the Autism Education Trust.
+- Many staff have received training in dyslexia, sensory issues and Level 1 training in Autism from the Autism Education Trust.
 Teachers are trained according to the needs of the children in their care.
 Additional training includes delivering speech and language programmes, BLAST 1 and Lego Therapy.

 How do we assess and review pupil progress towards the outcomes we have targeted for children?

-- We use School Target Tracker to check the progress of all children in Reading, Writing and
+- We use the academy tracking programme to check the progress of all children in Reading, Writing and Maths.

 - Our Senior Leadership Team monitor the progress of all children every half term at tracking meetings and reviews.
-We discuss what we are doing to make sure they make good progress including those with SEND.
-Any children not making the required level of progress will be highlighted for additional support.
+We discuss what we are doing to make sure all children make good progress, including those with SEND.
+Any children not making the required level of progress will be highlighted for additional support and intervention.

 - For children with SEND, teachers discuss progress with parents at parents evening or termly reviews.
-Children with Statements of SEND will have 2 reviews each year as well as the Annual Review, which is reported to the Local
+Children with EHC Plans will have three reviews each year.
+The Annual Review is reported to the Local Authority.

 What equipment or resources do we use to give extra support?